Welcome to Dr. Frederick Douglass Opie's personal website

 Courtesy of the Library of Congress

-Collard greens have a long association with black folks and religion dating back to West and Central Africa.
+Collard greens have a long association with people of African descent.
 Sources dated before the 1800s show that Mande women from West Africa commonly served fried chicken together with collard greens and dumplings.
 During the antebellum period enslaved Africans only had time to make sides dishes such as collard greens on Sundays.
 Masters gave their slaves off on Sundays and on few holidays and religious days.
 Collards are a fibrous greens which required extensive cooking to make them tender and easy to digest.
 Collards are also full of vitamins and minerals.

 Collard Greens Recipe